-Description: Geometry focuses on the study of angles, parallel lines, triangles and other types of polygons, congruence, similarity, circles, various types of solid figures, area and volume, coordinate geometry.
-It includes the reinforcement and application of topics studied in Algebra I. Emphasis is placed on critical thinking, logic, and two-column proofs.
+Description: Geometry is the study of angles, parallel lines, basic trigonometry, and the congruence, similarity, and area and volume of polygons (especially triangles).
+It includes the reinforcement and application of topics studied in Algebra I. Emphasis is placed on critical thinking, logic, and various styles of proof.